trychlos/pwix-cookie-manager/README.md

     The category the cookie belong to.

-    Must be referenced in `cookieManager.Categories`.
+    Must be referenced in `CookieManager.Categories`.

 - `description`